KillaW0lf04/Bash-Scripts/README.md

 Bash-Scripts
 ============

 A set of bash scripts i wrote during my time developing.
-While most will not be complicated, they are written for pure convenience when writing in the command line.
+While they may not be complicated, they are written for pure convenience when making use of the command line on UNIX based systems.
+They are also a way for me to slowly learn bash scripting.

+Feel free to take and modify any of them.

 In order to make proper use of them, the following should be done: